Life does not always go to plan. While we logically know that, most of us don’t plan for the worst – it’s all a bit morbid and time-consuming.

 It’s estimated that 138,300 people were diagnosed with cancer and 48,600 died from it in 2018.

-Proportion of adults who are overweight or obese:
+The proportion of adults who are overweight or obese:

 Australia enjoys one of the highest life expectancies of any country in the world at 82.5 years (in 2015) and is ranked fifth among 35 OECD countries.
 Japan has the highest life expectancy at 83.9 years.